-- Sybase IQ HEXTOINT assumes input is a hexadecimal string of 8 characters; if the length is less than 8 characters long, the string is left padded with zeros. - Sybase IQ HEXTOINT accepts a maximum of 16 characters prefixed with 0x (a total of 18 characters); use caution, as a large input value can result in an integer value that overflows the 32-bit signed integer output size.

-- The data type of the output of the Sybase IQ HEXTOINT function is assumed to be a 32-bit signed integer. - Sybase IQ HEXTOINT accepts a 32-bit hexadecimal integer as a signed representation. - For more than 8 hexadecimal characters, Sybase IQ HEXTOINT considers only relevant characters.
+- Sybase IQ HEXTOINT assumes input is a hexadecimal string of 8 characters; if the length is less than 8 characters long, the string is left padded with zeros. - Sybase IQ HEXTOINT accepts a maximum of 16 characters prefixed with 0x (a total of 18 characters); use caution, as a large input value can result in an integer value that overflows the 32-bit signed integer output size. - The data type of the output of the Sybase IQ HEXTOINT function is assumed to be a 32-bit signed integer. - Sybase IQ HEXTOINT accepts a 32-bit hexadecimal integer as a signed representation. - For more than 8 hexadecimal characters, Sybase IQ HEXTOINT considers only relevant characters.

-- SQL92 Vendor extension - Sybase Compatible with Adaptive Server Enterprise
+- SQL Vendor extension to ISO/ANSI SQL grammar. - Sybase Compatible with Adaptive Server Enterprise

-See also ASE_FUNCTION_BEHAVIOR option in Reference: Statements and Options
+ASE_FUNCTION_BEHAVIOR option in Reference: Statements and Options